MartheUwir/alx-higher_level_programming/README.md

-firstly we are gonna start with python basics running hello word and some beginners basic knowledge
+firstly we are gonna start with python basics running hello word and some beginners basic knowledge26332